Architecture

 manual.py |

-Assembly FASTA and exported recipe JSON | Apply a dashboard recipe containing slices, orientation choices, removals, and optional scaffold grouping. | Writes a manually edited FASTA and optional report. |
+Assembly FASTA and exported recipe JSON | Apply a dashboard recipe containing slices, orientation choices, removals, and optional scaffold grouping. | Writes a manually edited FASTA, optional report, and AGP/component/checklist sidecars. |

 chromo scaffold |